 “I’ve learned that you have to be prepared.
 And when you visualize something, you have to commit and put in the work.” — Beyonce

+Let’s talk about creating your own vision board.
 A few weeks ago, I decided to go back and watch some of Beyonce’s earlier performances and ended up coming across her very first solo concert (thanks, YouTube).
 This concert made me realize how much of a Boss Lady Beyonce really is.
 One thing that stuck out to me was how far she has come.
 Bey didn’t have the fancy lights and intricate costumes; she made do with what she had and gave the world her very best.
 With 20 years and counting in the music business, she continues to outdo herself with everything that she does.
 One thing about Bey is that she always says she defines her vision and does everything in her power to bring it into fruition.

 I translated Beyonce’s professional growth into my own life by asking myself, what am I doing to be the very best that I can be?
 This is what brought me to think about my own vision for my life and what I can do to make sure it actually becomes a thing.
-Obiviously, I decided to make a vision board and today I’m sharing it with you!
+Obviously, I decided to make a vision board and today I’m sharing it with you!

 Why You Should Have a Vision Board:

 Visualization.
 It works, truly.
 According to Psychology Today, using imagery or visualization helped some of the most seasoned athletes create a new personal record.
 They say that during visualization, our brains are rehearsing for the real thing.
 So don’t stop dreaming.
 The more we think about our dreams, the more likely they are to come true.
 Well, with a bit of action, of course.
 Also, vision boards can be a source of confidence.
-When I made mine, I thought, “wow, look at me out here setting goals and what not”.
+When I made mine, I thought, “Wow, look at me out here setting goals and whatnot”.
 Those limitations that we or society place on us suddenly get lost in the fun that comes with this creative visualization.

 Creating Your Own Stunning Vision Board: